buffalojoec/graphql-wallet/README.md

 In a separate terminal, start a local test validator.
-Note the provided `npm` command will start the local validator with all of the necessary account fixtures and the upgradeable BPF program.
+Note the provided `npm` command will start the local validator with all of the necessary account fixtures and the BPF program.

 ```
 npm test-validator